Blog > How Long Do ACH Transfers Take? Everything you need to know

 The ACH network is a digital payment system primarily used in the U.S. that processes various transfers between bank accounts and credit unions in a secure, efficient, and cost-effective manner.
 The Federal Reserve also plays a role in managing security and efficiency among these transactions.

-Furthermore, there are two main categories of ACH transfers: ACH credit and ACH debit.
+Furthermore, there are two main categories of these electronic transfers: ACH credit and ACH debit.
 These two transfers share similarities, but they differ in features and functionality.

 ACH credit vs. ACH debit